msu-eele-465/final-project-Snake54310/docs/planning/proposal.md

 I will create a text editor, which will be visible on the LCD display.
 The user will be able to create files with specific file names, edit files or file names, and approximately control file sizes.
 The files will be stored on a subservient memory device, and only exist on the MSP430 during editing.
 The files will be sendable to and readable (MSP430 can recieve and store formatted files) from a PC terminal.

-The inputs include the membrane keypad, the PC terminal (uart) and two potentiometers.
+The inputs include the membrane keypad, the PC terminal (uart) and two rotary encoders.
 The outputs include the LCD display, the RGB led, an LED indicating reads and writes from the EEPROM, and the PC terminal (uart)

 ## Hardware Setup